adelinewu/mywebsite/content/authors/admin/_index.md

 title: Adeline Wu 吴咏真
 ---

-Adeline Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Adeline Wu is a master candidate of Library, Information and Archival Management at Nanjing University.
+She is optimistic, outgoing, honest, and friendly.
+In terms of learning and working, she is rigorous, diligent, and dedicated, always able to excel in completing various daily tasks.
 {style="text-align: justify;"}